 An audit log is maintained showing who has accessed your record, and when.
 You are also entitled to request a copy of this log.

 You can view your own health record, change how your record is accessed, and view an audit trail of who has accessed your record by using the SystmOnline patient portal.
 Ask your practice for details on how to set up an online account.
-Alternatively, you can make a request in writing to Charlotte Freeman-Laurence, Practice Manager and we will respond within a month.
+Alternatively, you can make a request in writing to The Practice Manager, Leybourne Surgery and we will respond within a month.
 You will be required to provide ID before any information is released to you.

 If you think that anything in your record is factually inaccurate or incorrect, or would like any further detail about your information rights under the General Data Protection Regulation, please inform us.